Booking your trip to Disneyland

 Red dots/lines are areas we recommend.
 Yellow are a little further but still within walking distance.

-Truth be told, we have never had the opportunity to stay in a Disneyland hotel.
-But never fear!
 Everything in Disneyland is so central that staying in a neighborhood hotel is a great way to save some major money.
 There are a LOT of hotels within walking distance.
 Like, A LOT.

-One thing to consider when picking a hotel is how far you want to walk in relation to the park.
 After walking 25,000 steps, and carrying toddlers (lets face it, what toddler actually wants to be in the stroller when mom or dad will carry them), we have found it needs to be no more than a 15 minute walk from the door step of our hotel to the front gates.
 Location-wise, anything on S Harbor between W Manchester Ave and W Katella Ave.

 Things to look for in a hotel: